ulfalizer/Kconfiglib/README.rst

   Kconfiglib also works well with the
   `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`_
   module.
 No global state is kept.

+- **Warning parity with the C implementation**

+  Generates the same warnings as the C implementation, plus a few extra ones.

+  This is less important if the input is assumed to be well-formed, but makes Kconfiglib a viable replacement for the C tools if e.g. a ``menuconfig`` interface is added.

+  All warnings point out the location(s) in the ``Kconfig`` files where a symbol is defined, where applicable.

 - **Windows support**

   Nothing Linux-specific is used.
 Universal newlines mode is used for both